 The Paparazzo was all other kinds of -holic, too, which in those days was still an unconscious, self-destructive attraction for me.
-It would take me another eight years and a lot of therapy to fully figure it out and kick my addict-habit.
+It would take me another eight years and a lot of therapy to fully figure it out and kick that habit.

 P. and I met inadvertently through mutual friends.
 It wasn’t any kind of setup.
-Nobody was setting P. up on blind dates with newly divorced nice, Jewish girls (even though P. was also Jewish), or anyone for that matter.
-Tall, handsome P. didn’t need any help meeting women.
-He was constantly out at The Tunnel, Limelight, Nell’s, and other Manhattan nightclubs, trawling for celebrity photo-ops he could turn into credits the next day on Page Six, Rush & Molloy, or in People, US Magazine and other gossip rags, and trawling for pretty women.
+Nobody was setting P. up on blind dates with newly divorced nice Jewish girls (even though P. was also Jewish), or anyone for that matter.
+Tall and handsome, P. didn’t need any help meeting women.
+He was constantly out at The Tunnel, Limelight, Coffee Shop, Nell’s, and other Manhattan nightclubs, trawling for celebrity photo-ops he could turn into credits the next day on Page Six, Rush & Molloy, or in People, US Magazine and other gossip rags, and trawling for pretty women.

 At the end of each night, after dropping off canisters of spent 35mm film at his stock agency, he’d go home with someone — a club kid, a model, a stripper.
 Anyone.
 Women were all around him all the time.
 Photos of them littered his scabies-infested Alphabet City studio.
 (Cue the strangely bonding visit together to a dermatologist named Dr. Demento.)

-I was recovering from a breakup with another beautiful mess, another alcoholic, when I went along for a ride with my friend A., who needed to first make a quick stop at P.’s studio.
+I was recovering from a breakup with another beautiful mess, another active alcoholic uninterested in getting well, when I went along for a ride with my friend A., who needed to first make a quick stop at P.’s studio.
 Afterward, A. and his wife watched, dumbfounded, as P. and I — outwardly the most unlikely of their friends to hook up — struck up a relationship.

 When we started dating, P. was in the early stages of what would turn out to be a brief sober phase.
 He seemed to view me — non-drinking, nerdy, prudish, hard-working — as a wholesome component of his new self-improvement regimen.
 It was short-lived.
 It was a disaster.